Professional certified services sharpeners chalkboard structure

 At Certified Sharpeners, each large-animal blade set is ground on precision machinery that restores the correct hollow profile and tooth geometry, then re-set for exact spring tension and comb alignment — ensuring reliable, smooth performance in demanding clipping conditions.

-Certified Sharpeners think this is a better approach than other machines that have one design suiting all blades but not maximising and the geometry and optimising performance.
+Certified Sharpeners think this twin disc option is a better approach than some other machines that have one face suiting all blades but not maximising and the geometry and optimising performance for the particular type.

 When we sharpen your A2 or A6 blades we remove the minimum material at every grind, giving you better blade life and less expense overall.

-On A% the tension is preset and fixed, but for other clippers the correct tension is vital for efficient cutting and long blade life.
+On A5 clippers the tension is preset with a spring and is fixed fixed, for other larger clippers the correct tension is vital for efficient cutting and long blade life.
 It controls the pressure between the comb and cutter, ensuring clean shearing without overheating or excessive wear.

 To set the tension an tighten fully, then back off one and a half turns — the standard procedure recommended by most manufacturers, including Lister.
 This provides the correct balance between contact pressure and free movement of the blades.